Kuhlman-Lab/proteinmpnn/README.md

 `--sampling_temp`: specifies the sampling temperature, which changes how diverse the generated sequences will be.
 Ranges from 0 to 1, inclusive.
 A temperature of 0 returns the "best" prediction every time (zero diversity), while a temperature of 1 will return completely random samples.
 Recommended range is 0.0 - 0.3 or so.

-`--dump`: if included, ProteinMPNN will save the raw probability tables for all sequences.
-This will be a numpy array of shape [L, 21], for a protein of length L. A helper script for visualizing these tables is included at `run/helper_scripts/other_tools/view_probs.py`.
+`--dump_probs`: if included, ProteinMPNN will save the predicted sequence probability table for each scaffold.
+This will be a numpy array of shape [L, 21], for a protein of length L. If multiple sequences are generated per scaffold, probabilities will be averaged before saving.
+A helper script for visualizing these tables is included at `run/helper_scripts/other_tools/view_probs.py`.

 ### Example Cases